microsoft/devicescript-esp32/README.md

-# DeviceScript Runtime for ESP32
+# Jacdac+DeviceScript Runtime for ESP32

 This repo contains implementation of DeviceScrip virtual machine and runtime for ESP32.
 See https://microsoft.github.io/devicescript/devices/esp32 .